TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-preview-hyper-v-migration-appliance-prerequiaites-and-setup.md

 ## **Recommended Steps**

-* **Hyper-V host validation error: WinRM cannot process the request or WinRM cannot complete the operation **
+Hyper-V host validation error: **WinRM cannot process the request or WinRM cannot complete the operation**

-Run the following commands on Power shell on the Hyper-V hosts to be discovered.
+Run the following commands on Power shell on the Hyper-V hosts to be discovered:

 * winrm qc
 * enable-psremoting

-Ensure that port 5985 and 5986 are open on the Hyper-V hosts and clusters added for discovery
+Ensure that port 5985 and 5986 are open on the Hyper-V hosts and clusters added for discovery.